Characters in the Present Time

 - Doorstop Baby: His birth mother left him on the doorstep of the orphanage that he would grow up in for 12 years.

 - Dumb Blonde: Inverted.
-Lewis is a blonde who also happens to be one of the smartest characters Disney has ever made.
+Lewis is a blond who also happens to be one of the smartest characters Disney has ever made.

 - Future Badass: What he becomes in the future as Cornelius.
 Many of the inventions he's built have really helped people.
 Lewis even learns he has his own invention company.

 - Happily Adopted: By Dr. Krunklehorn and her husband.
-The trope gets more cemented, when after the couple surprise Lewis with his new room, he runs to hug them.
+The trope gets more cemented when after the couple surprises Lewis with his new room, he runs to hug them.
 A family group hug follows.

 - Heartwarming Orphan: He doesn't stop hoping that he will get adopted.
 Which he does.

-- Improbable Hairstyle: For some reason, Lewis's hair is spiky enough to stand on its own.
+- Improbable Hairstyle: For some reason, Lewis' hair is spiky enough to stand on its own.
 It turns out to be a give away that he's actually Cornelius Robinson.

 - Improvised Weapon: Believe it or not, Retcon.
 By telling Doris he's never going to invent her, Lewis retroactively erases her existence from the space-time continuum, defeating her.

 - Innocent Blue Eyes: To match his friendly and bright personality.

 - Kid Hero: The protagonist and he's 12, almost 13.

 - Meaningful Rename: He eventually changes his name to Cornelius.

 - My Greatest Failure: After Goob explains why he "turned evil", Lewis starts seeing his semi-abusive behavior of young Goob as this and fixes it by waking Goob up in time for him to win at an important baseball game.

 - Nerd Glasses: He wears the stereotypic round glasses that most scientists or nerds wear.